 New containers are almost always One Way containers, meaning that they have usually been brought loaded from Asia to Europe before they are sold.
 There might be small dents from transportation, and containers that would be perfectly flawless are not available.
 Even if the container was empty when imported into a country in Europe, small marks always appear during transportation on trucks, trains or ships.

 A new container is the best choice when you need clean and odourless space for example for storing furniture or personal property.
 Another factor that supports buying a new container is its long life, thanks to which the operating costs of the container remain very low.
 A new container will last for decades in storage use, so if you know that the container will be used for long-term storage, the recommended option is a new container.
 If it is for transportation use, you don’t have to worry about whether the condition is suitable for shipping or if the container has CSC stamps, as these things are almost inevitably in order with new containers.

-The last advantage is the clean looks of the container – it can be placed to a visible spot without any doubts.
-You also have more choice with the colour options when dealing with a new container, compared to used ones.
+The last advantage is the visual appearance of the container – it can be placed to a visible spot without hesitation.
+You also have more choice with the colour options when dealing with new containers, compared to used ones.

 Most common uses for new containers:

 – Products that are easily broken during transportation, e.g. paper rolls.

 New containers are very clean both from the outside and the inside.

 Used containers have usually spent around 5 to 10 years at sea before the shipping companies release them for other use.
 The condition of these containers varies significantly, depending on the age and use.
 The price is always dependent on the condition and the age of the container.
 The poorer the condition of the container, the lower the price.

 Used containers (especially those sold as ”as is”) sometimes require some paint, straightening of doors and replacing/fixing weather strips.